 Grilled Pineapple

-102 CAL 27g CARBS 0g FAT 1g PROTEIN
+102 CAL 27g CARBS 0g FAT 1g PROTEIN 2

 Leave a Comment

 This easy Grilled Brown Sugar Pineapple is one of the best things to make on the grill.
-It comes out sweet with deliciously charred grill marks.
-The flavor is unreal.
-Plus it can be used in so many different ways.
-You'll definitely want to eat it for dessert but it is also so good with grilled meats, tacos, burgers, and more.
+It comes out sweet with deliciously charred grill marks and can be used in so many ways.

-How to grill pineapple?
+How to Grill Pineapple

 Recipe and Seasoning Ideas